nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 ### Out of Scope for FoT ###

-- Authorisation of consumer requests against a Data Sharing Repository.
 - Distributed Denial of Service (DDoS) protection / throttling to protect provider systems from being swamped (either intentionally or unintentionally) by consumer systems.
 - Patient Index search/trace functionality.
 	- Consumer systems are expected to be integrated with the existing PDS (or equivalent) system.